truth table: Binary Operations 1

 first_input and second_inputreturns True only if

-first_inputis True andsecond_inputis Trueis the opposite (Logical Negation) of Logical NAND which returns False only if
+first_inputis True andsecond_inputis Trueis the Logical Negation (NOT) of Logical NAND which returns False only if

 first_inputis True andsecond_inputis True